NREL/wex/fonts/readme.txt

 	doc.Text( 10, 10, "Text output with computer modern font!!" );

-Note:  the font files need to be in the 'fonts/' subfolder of the current working directory of the application, or in folder defined by the WXPDF_FONTPATH environment variable if it is defined.
+Note:  if a full path name is not given for the .xml file in AddFont(...) the font files need to be in the 'fonts/' subfolder of the current working directory of the application, or in folder defined by the WXPDF_FONTPATH environment variable if it is defined.